DavidGilson24/Quasar/README.md

 To interact with Quasar, simply start the chatbot and ask any space-related question.
 Examples:
 - "What is a black hole?"
 - "Can you explain the Big Bang theory?"
-- "Tell me about the latest space missions."
+- "Tell me about important space missions."

 ## Contributing
 Contributions to Quasar are welcome!
 Please refer to our contributing guidelines for how to propose improvements or report issues.